 EFPIA for many years has looked at the length of time it takes for medicines to be made available.
 As illustrated by the most recent data in the Patient W.A.I.T.
-Indicator Survey in 2020, the average time to reimbursement for innovative treatments across EU and European Economic Area (EEA) countries continues to be as long as 504 days, ranging from 120 days in Germany to over 883 days in Romania.
+Indicator Survey in 2021, the average time to reimbursement for innovative treatments across EU and European Economic Area (EEA) countries continues to be as long as 511 days, ranging from 133 days in Germany to over 899 days in Romania.
+There are patient access inequities within Europe, with significant differences across countries in the number of products that are available at a point in time and that the time taken prior to national reimbursement also varies significantly from one country to another.
 The industry shares concerns about these delays and recognises that delays and the unavailability of medicines harm patients.
-Moreover, there is a concern that delays could worsen as we consider the ongoing consequences of COVID-19.
+Moreover, there is need to address delays as European economies and healthcare systems recover from COVID-19.

-EFPIA has investigated the root cause of access inequality and found there are 10 interrelated factors that explain unavailability and delays.
-These are rooted in the medicines access systems and processes in the EU member states and the corresponding impact on commercial decision-making.
+Over the past two years, EFPIA has documented the root cause of access inequality and found there are 10 interrelated factors that explain unavailability and delay (defined as length of time from European marketing authorisation to availability at Member State level) to innovative medicines, building on the WAIT analysis.4 These are rooted in the medicines access systems and processes in the EU member states and the corresponding impact on commercial decision-making.
 They range from a slow regulatory process to late initiation of market access assessment, to duplicative evidence requirements, to reimbursement delays, and local formulary decisions.
 As the root causes are multifactorial, they can only be solved by different stakeholders working together.
-The industry considers that the root causes of unavailability and delay could be addressed through collaborative work with Member States, European Commission and other stakeholders on proposals to improve availability and reduce delays, these include: